 Unmitigated access to clean, authoritative data paves the way for BI’s primary contribution to precision medicine: data analysis.
 As Walton reveals of genomic data, mere access to the right information does not guarantee positive outcomes.
 “We have results that would have been classified differently, depending [on] which lab they went to,” he says.
 Even well-studied genes like BRCA1 and BRCA2 have hundreds of variants.
 BI could, in this case, be used to distinguish the 22% of variants that might affect medical management from the 44% which should not, helping doctors interpret clinical test results.

 Clinical decision support hinges on timely access to the right information.
 Alerts, dashboards, and reports embedded within healthcare applications can all help improve the quality and precision of care.
 Regularly scheduled reports can help medical providers stay synchronized in their practices and policies.
-And, perhaps most crucially, BI can unearth trends and correlations contributing to medical research and patient care.
+And, perhaps most crucially, BI can unearth trends and correlations contributing to medical research to improve patient care.